To Master This Art

 }

-The routing API is equally simple yet powerful.
-Typically, you only need to focus on the Router type.
+The routing API is exceptionally simple yet powerful.
+For typical use cases, you only need to focus on the Router type.

 #[endpoint(tags("message_logs"))]